If you have a passion for all things fashion, we can help you create a career doing what you love.

 The fees listed below relate to 2022 courses and are indicative pricing only as total costs vary depending on the units you elect to study.

 Concessions for Diploma and Advanced Diploma course categories are only available to Aboriginal or Torres Strait Islanders.

 Payment plans are available.
 Click here to find out more.

 Course availability is subject to enrolment numbers.

-Your total course fee will typically include your tuition fee (table 1), any applicable consumables and/or material fees (table 2) and non-tuition fees such as student support fees (table 3).
+Your total course fee will typically include your tuition fee (table 1), any applicable consumables and/or material fees (table 2).

 Indicative total tuition fee#